notSalt/notSalt/README.md

+hi.
-hi, i have no idea what to put here yet
+i have no idea what to put here yet.